fix8mt/conjure_enum/README.md

 ---
 # 6. `fixed_string`
 `fixed_string` is a specialisation of `std::array` that provides statics storage for an ASCII zero (asciiz) string.
 The purpose of this class is to allow the creation of `constexpr` strings with specfic storage, adding a trailing `0`.
 It is used by `conjure_enum` to store all strings.
 API is described below.
-Other uses of this class are possible.

 ## a) Creating a `fixed_string`
 ```c++